Strengthen Yourself and Your Community

-Whether it is a fire or medical emergency it is our volunteer personnel responding to the aid of others that make a difference.
+Whether it is a fire or medical emergency, our volunteer responders truly make a difference.
 You can make a difference by becoming a volunteer with the North Mason Regional Fire Authority.
-Our volunteers play a vital role in the Authority’s pursuit of providing lifesaving actions when seconds count and reducing emergency response times."TRANS fats can be brief, and if there lipitor generic price comparison is a genetic component, which may be significant." http://bahookie.org/?q=17134
+Our volunteers play a vital role in the Fire Authority, by providing lifesaving actions when seconds count and helping to reduce emergency response times.

-Our volunteers are provided with numerous benefits and options for giving of their time.
-Not only do they have the opportunity to assist on actual emergency calls but they are provided with a wide array of training opportunities at no cost to them.
-Our volunteers also participate in various community events in our area such as pancake feeds, Tahuya Day, Santa Sleigh, Safety Days at our local schools and the Taste of Hood Canal to name a few.
+Our volunteers receive a variety of benefits for donating their time.
+Not only do they have the opportunity to assist on actual emergency calls, but they are provided with an array of training opportunities at no cost to them.
+Our volunteers also participate in numerous North Mason community events, including pancake feeds, Tahuya Day, Santa Sleigh, Safety Days at our local schools and the Taste of Hood Canal to name a few.
 Being a volunteer for the Fire Authority is a rewarding experience.

-The following video was made by volunteers Amber and Micah Coolidge featuring inspirational testimonials from some of the members of the Fire Authority.
+The following video was made by volunteers Amber and Micah Coolidge, and features some inspirational testimonials from members of the Fire Authority.

 - Community Volunteer Firefighter/Emergency Medical Technician (EMT)